puppetlabs/puppetlabs-concat/README.md

 The concat module lets you gather `concat::fragment` resources from your other modules and order them into a coherent file through a single `concat` resource.

-##Setup

-###What concat affects

-The concat module requires the [file_concat module](https://forge.puppetlabs.com/electrical/file_concat).
-If you don't have file_concat installed, concat installs it for you.

 ###Beginning with concat

 To start using concat you need to create: